top of page

 We will begin our day by exploring a small, private reserve close to our lodge, Curi-Cancha.
 This is another good place to find Resplendent Quetzal, (should we still be seeking that flagship species) and is also home to the endemic Coppery-headed Emerald, Magenta-throated Woodstar, Northern Emerald Toucanet, Gray-throated Leaftosser, Elegant Euphonia, Golden-browed Chlorophonia, and White-eared Ground-Sparrow.
 We will plan to visit the World famous Monteverde Cloud Forest Reserve in the afternoon, after the morning crowds have subsided.
 We will check out the reserve’s hummingbird feeders for species like Violet Sabrewing and Purple-throated Mountain-Gem and walk some easy trails for other birds like Prong-billed Barbet, Azure-hooded Jay, Black-faced Solitaire, Slate-throated Redstart and Costa Rican Warbler.
 A second night will be spent in nearby Santa Elena town, the classic base from which to explore this hugely famous birding area.

 Monteverde is located on the continental divide and holds a stark variety of habitats right around town, and an enviable number of birding sites to choose from.
 On the previous day we will have largely focused on cloud forest sites.
 However, on this day, we will explore some drier forests that are home to the stunning Long-tailed Manakin and incredible Three-wattled Bellbird.
 The latter is a migratory species that moves into the Monteverde area at this time of year to breed, when their explosive calls provide one of the characteristic backdrops to birding there.
-In the afternoon, we will drive north, crossing onto the northern, Caribbean, side of the mountains, where we will spend the next two nights at Celeste Mountain Lodge.
-This lodge is named after the dramatic, bright turquoise, Celeste River, a color results from the mixing of waters from Sour Creek and the Buenavista River that both drain into it.
+In the afternoon, we will drive north, crossing onto the northern, Caribbean, side of the mountains, where we will spend the next two nights at one of several lodges near Bijagua.

-Day 16: Volcan Tenorio National Park and surrounds.
+Day 16: Volcan Tenorio National Park and surroundings.

-A full day will be spent in and around Celeste Mountain Lodge, within the Caribbean foothills, on the slopes of Volcan Tenorio.
-It is also close to other birding sites like Las Heliconias that offer plenty of star species.
+A full day will be spent on the slopes of Volcan Tenorio, within the Caribbean foothills.
 The area is home to a staggering 6 species of trogon, and a ridiculous 5 species of motmot, including both Tody and Keel-billed Motmots!
 Other scarcities on offer include Black-eared Wood-Quail, White-fronted Nunbird, Lovely Cotinga, and Rufous-winged Tanager.
 Other, more abundant, birds in the area include White-collared Manakin, Black-cowled Oriole and Blue-throated Goldentail.
 We will keep our eyes and ears out for raptors too, as Semiplumbeous Hawk and Ornate Hawk-Eagle are both found in the area too.
 This area is also good for antswarms, and we will be hoping to encounter army ants as they may lead us to birds like Spotted and Ocellated Antbirds.
-A second night will be spent at the wonderful Celeste Mountain Lodge, where we get to sample the famous cuisine that has a strong French influence.

 Much of the day be spent exploring the forested slopes of Volcan Tenorio, before we move north down into the Caribbean lowlands, and stay in Cano Negro.
 At night, we can search for Pacific Screech-Owl in the local area.